-Though they hail from entirely different plant families, they’re often used interchangeably in recipes ranging from salads to soups to smoothies and beyond.
+Though kale and spinach hail from entirely different plant families, they’re often used interchangeably in recipes ranging from salads to soups to smoothies.

 Still, despite their many similarities, several distinctions set them apart.

-This article takes an in-depth look at the nutritional content and benefits of spinach and kale to determine which is healthier.
+This article looks in-depth at the nutritional content and benefits of spinach and kale to determine which is healthier.

 Both kale and spinach are highly nutritious, low-calorie vegetables that provide a wide array of important vitamins and minerals.